 “You know this boy, Weasley?”

 “Never seen him in my life.”

-Scorpius blinked, appearing bewildered for a moment, and then scowled.
-Her anger was so characteristically misplaced he would’ve laughed if he wasn’t so pissed.
-He would not admit that he had worried for her, spent countless nights contemplating what she must’ve been facing, but could she not see it in his expression?
+Scorpius blinked, bewildered for a moment, and then scowled.
+Her anger was so characteristically misplaced that he would’ve laughed if he wasn’t pissed.
+He wouldn’t admit that he had worried for her, spent nights contemplating what she was facing, but couldn’t she see it in his expression?
 Sure they weren’t friends, but were they such strangers that she couldn’t read how relieved he was to see her?

 He observed as the Head interrogated his ward.

 “Of course not, sir.”

 “I’ve told you about seeing boys.
 I’ve told you to sever all ties with—”

 “Rose petal, don’t you remember me?”
 Scorpius drawled, catching on.
 “One of your many, many boyfriends from school."